atbcb/ICTTestingBaseline/docs/06Images.md

 ### Test Instructions
 1. Check that the technologies being used CANNOT achieve the visual presentation using text to convey information rather than images of text.
 2. Check that the image of text can be visually customized to a user's requirements.
-    * For example, a Web site allows users to specify font settings and all images of text on the site are then provided based on those settings.
+    * For example, a Web site or native software allows users to specify font settings, and all images of text are then provided based on those settings.

 ### Test Results
 * If any of the above checks fail, then SC 1.4.5 and Baseline Requirement 6 fail.